misarescu/Blog/src/content/posts/first-post.md

 ## Closing thoughts

-After all that journey from just hearing about a new framework to deploying a functional website with it I learned that even if the puzzle pieces fit together nicely, sometimes one or two are missing and you have to get creative when solving it.
-I hope you found this information useful and learned something new.
+After all that journey from just hearing about a new framework to deploying a functional website with it I hope you found this information useful and learned something new.
 If you didn't, well then I hope you had fun reading about my struggles with CSS 😅

 ---